rreknahtan/OMCA/merge_terms.md

 The merge terms tool is a python script that utilizes CollectionSpace’s service layer api to merge duplicate authority records into a single authority record and then delete the unwanted duplicate.

 The tool works by querying the api for all of the records in which the term to be deleted is used, then it updates all of those records replacing the term to be deleted with the term to be kept.
-Finally, if all of instances of the term to be deleted are successfully removed the authority record for the term is deleted.
+Finally, if all instances of the term to be deleted are successfully removed the authority record for the term is deleted.
 If for any reason an instances of the term to be removed remains the tool will list the record(s) where the term remains and will not delete the authority record for the term.

 ### Usage:

-Before using add your cspace credentials in the user and pword variables, or change code to accept them as arguments, etc. You may also need to edit the base_url variable to reflect the address for your instance if not running from the server.
+Before using add your cspace credentials in the user and pword variables, or change the code to accept them as arguments, etc. You may also need to edit the base_url variable to reflect the address for your instance if not running from the server.

 The script is run via the command line and requires 3 arguments in the following order: the authority type, csid of the term being merged into (kept), and the csid of the unwanted duplicate to be deleted.